AndreKsGit/AI_Projects/README.md

 AI_Projects
 ===========

-Alla the software projects found on AndreK's Inn
+All the software projects found on AndreK's Inn